 .

-That’s it.
-The HAR file will all logs will be saved in a file.
+The HAR file will save all logs in a file.
 You may email it to the concerned authority or send it via any other medium.

 Bottom Line

-So this was all from this guide on creating a HAR File in Google Chrome.
-Remember that when the logs are being recorded, it will store all the resources being loaded during that current browser session.
+Remember that when the logs are being recorded, they store all the resources loaded during that browser session.

-This might include the cookies and any information you save during this time frame (such as passwords, payment details, etc.).
-So it’s better not to deal with confidential data while your session is recorded.
-Furthermore, only send the HAR file if you trust the developers at the other end.
+It might include the cookies and any information you save during this time frame (such as passwords, payment details, etc.).